 The Most Common Accidents for Roadside Construction Workers

-While roadside workers experience a wide variety of accidents, the vast majority of fatal accidents fell into a single category.
+While roadside workers experience a wide variety of accidents, the vast majority of fatal accidents fall into a single category.
 About 76% of fatal injuries at roadside job sites from 2011 to 2017 were "transportation events," or motor vehicle accidents.
 Two-thirds of transportation events were workers who were hit by a vehicle in the construction zone.

-Vehicles involved in fatal accidents at roadside construction sites included:
+According to statistics from 2011 to 2017, vehicles involved in fatal accidents at roadside construction sites included:

 - Pickups and SUVs (151 incidents)

 - Dump trucks (82 incidents)